jube-home/jube/docs/GettingStarted/Prerequisites/index.md

 Jube has the following prerequisites:

-* .Net 6 Runtime environment.
+* .Net 8 Runtime.
-* PostgreSQL database version 13 onwards.
+* Postgres database version 13 onwards (tested on 15.4 but no significant database development to cause a breaking change).

 Create an account on [DigitalOcean](https://m.do.co/c/8be72e86abb2).
 Once the account is created and navigate to the page as follows: